kadify/Subreddit-group-topic-modeling/README.md

   > * Finalize topic modeling functions, put into class
   > * Apply function to all subreddit corpora
   > * Determine metric to compare topics between different subreddits
+  > * Perhaps use to make predictive model to determine what topics someone is posting about from unseen comments?